skip to content

 First Class Constable Francis Page Fyfe (May 1921 - December 1927)

-[Note: The building is visible from the Barton Highway but is not open to the public]
+[Note: The remains of the building are visible from the Barton Highway but is not open to the public]

 Related Photos